Some info has been automatically translated. Show original language

 When you’re not working up a sweat in bathhouses or in the great outdoors, Trentham itself offers a taste of yesteryear, its handsome historic buildings now home to boutiques and cafes, the leafy streetscape so pretty it has been the backdrop for a number of films.
 The rich, volcanic soil here nurtures postcard-perfect gardens as well as orchards of cherries, chestnuts, and olives — bring your stamina and your appetite, because outdoor adventures and culinary indulgences go hand in hand in Trentham.

-Top things to do in Trentham
+What are the top things to do in Trentham?

 Mineral Springs